fktn-k/fkYAML/tools/benchmark/README.md

 # Benchmark

-This tool runs benchmarking of deserialization performance with [the Google Benchmark library](https://github.com/google/benchmark/) (tag: [v1.8.4](https://github.com/google/benchmark/releases/tag/v1.8.4), the latest version supporting C++11) against fkYAML and some C++ YAML library.
+This tool runs benchmarking of deserialization performance with [the Google Benchmark library](https://github.com/google/benchmark/) (tag: [v1.9.5](https://github.com/google/benchmark/releases/tag/v1.9.5), which requires C++17 to build although it can be used from C++11 code) against fkYAML and some C++ YAML library.

 ## Used YAML library for Comparison